Raise your hand if you knew there were FOUR STAGES of labor? I didn’t before I became a labor and delivery nurse!

 I’d love to say “active labor generally lasts 3 hours”, but that’s just not true.
 Every woman is different, and it’s really hard to give an appropriate guess.

-Once we’ve hit the 7-ish centimeter mark, next up is…
+Once we’ve hit the 7-ish centimeter mark we’re on to the next substage.

 Oh boy, my fave.
 Transition.